IdaCy/circuit-detection-training/README.md

-# Mechanistic Interpretability in Neural Networks:
+# Introductory Training - Circuits
-**CNNs, Language Models, and Attention Visualizations**
+**CNNs, Language Models, and Attention Visualizations in Neuronal Networks**

 This repository demonstrates interpretability techniques for Convolutional Neural Networks (CNNs) and transformer-based Language Models (LMs).
 It is designed to explore and explain **mechanistic interpretability** — understanding how and why neural models make certain predictions.